joshbegley/nyt-latest/README.md

 **Bob Yerkes, Bruised but Durable Hollywood Stuntman, Dies at 92**\
-`A body double to the stars into his 80s, he performed sometimes bone-breaking feats of derring-do in movies like “Return of the Jedi” and “Back to the Future.”`\
+`A body double to the stars, he performed sometimes bone-breaking feats in movies like “Return of the Jedi” and “Back to the Future.”
+And he was still at it in his 80s.`\
 https://nytimes.com/2024/10/17/movies/bob-yerkes-dead.html

 **Sinwar Evaded Israeli Intelligence for Years.
 Trainee Soldiers Found Him.**\